-It is thought that their jaw, being undershot and wide, was bred into the Boxer in order for it to be able to hold onto its prey until the master could arrive.
+It is thought that their jaw, being undershot and wide, was developed into the Boxer in order for them to be able to hold onto their prey until the master could arrive.
 It’s why Boxers are famously known for their underbites.

-2. Face Wrinkles
+2. Facial Wrinkles

 For the most part, Boxers are muscular and lean dogs with the exception of the face.
 A slightly contentious thought is that the wrinkles on the side of the face were bred into the Boxer so that excess blood couldn’t get into the dogs’ eyes when hunting.